Skip to main content

 What makes this Rome page useful

 Most sunrise tools stop after printing a sunrise minute, a sunset minute, and maybe a golden-hour badge.
 That is not enough if you are actually making a decision.
 In Rome, the useful question is how daylight behaves around a real city rhythm: heritage tourism, piazza life, and warm evening light.
-Today the city gets 14h 55m of daylight, and compared with 30 days ago it is gaining about 62 minutes.
+Today the city gets 14h 54m of daylight, and compared with 30 days ago it is losing about 19 minutes.
 That single trend matters more than a generic explanation because it changes when commuters leave home, when runners choose safe light, and when photographers can rely on warm directional sun.

 Rome sits in the Lazio and experiences a Mediterranean pattern, so daylight interacts with weather, heat, haze, and local routines in a very specific way.
 A resident planning rooftop solar, a traveler building a dinner itinerary, and a portrait photographer looking for a stable evening slot all need different framing around the same solar data.
 That is why this page includes tables, a trend chart, and interpretation instead of raw output.